carlwoodward/blog/source/posts/2014-08-11-changing-coupling.markdown

 __fetch_instagram.rb illustrates a different approach to coupling__.
 Rather then the typical approach of having one way coupling code moves down through the stack, have the main loop (fetch_instagram.rb) be the orchestration layer and ensure that it has the logic to push and pull data between all of the other layers in the stack.

 __This becomes a major system design rule, that only orchestration layers can depend on other tiers.
-There isn't any other dependencies allowed.__
+There aren't any other dependencies allowed.__

 Comparing this approach to that I used in a recent large application: